powsybl/powsybl-dynawo/docs/dynamic_simulation/model-simplifiers.md

 * monitored branch is energized
 * measuring point is energized

-## Main connected component simplifier
+## Main connected component equipment
+Add `mainComponentEquipment` in the configuration list to use it.
 Filter injection and hvdc models in the main connected component.